tfiroze/tehseinf.github.io/_pages/about.md

   - /about.html
 ---

-EDUCATION
-Electronics and Communication Engineering Student Vellore Institute of Technology
-8.2 CGPA

-SCHOOLING
-THE AMAATRA ACADEMY

 A third year Electronics and Communication engineering student at Vellore Institute of Technology who is very passionate about implementing solutions for the software and data sector.